 All Connect Well hypnotherapists are qualified and experienced at supporting people with a diverse range of health conditions.

-Sessions take place once a week on Zoom or telephone for up to six weeks, and are FREE for anyone living in London who is over 18 and part of the LGBT+, BAME or HIV communities.
+Sessions take place once a week on Zoom or telephone for up to six weeks, and are FREE for anyone living in London who is over 18 and part of the HIV community.

 Ana Paula Nacif is an experienced wellbeing coach.
 Ana’s coaching style is insightful, challenging, intuitive, encouraging, direct and energetic.
 By creating an atmosphere of trust, she is able to challenge comfort zones and tap into the resourcefulness of her clients with clarity.